MrPowers/spark-stringmetric/README.md

 # spark-stringmetric

-Making similarity functions and phonetic algorithms readily available for fuzzy matching analyses in Spark.
+String similarity functions and phonetic algorithms for Spark.

 See [ceja](https://github.com/MrPowers/ceja) if you're using the PySpark API.